 Last but definitely not least, a French classic: the Creme Brulee (RM15).Torched to create a crinkly caramelised crust on top, the creme brulee was soft, bouncy and full of eggy flavour at the bottom.

 We thoroughly enjoyed our food and the experience at 2OX.
 Might be a bit hard on your pocket as the mains are all RM50++ and above, but I think it would be a great place for celebrations or just to indulge in some real French food once in awhile.
-There is also a three course set meal for RM88+ – which is probably what you pay for buffets at Jogoya anyway.
+There is also a three course set meal for RM88+.
 Service is prompt, professional and it gives you the feeling of fine dining at relatively affordable prices.

 2OX FRENCH BISTRO AND BAR